BaconDelight/WordSearch/README.md

 Input words can be by using the text box in the form or you can Browse to a text file that contains a simple list of words, one per line.

-Words cannot contain spaces and can only be made of the letters A-Z. Lowercase will be converted to upper case.
+Words cannot contain spaces and can only be made of the letters A-Z. Lower case will be converted to upper case.

 Output will be two pairs of files